-The shares in the Sub-funds are traded on the regulated and controlled market of Euronext in the NextTrack segment or on other regulated stock exchanges and markets as further described on the Website.
-The Subfunds are traded throughout the Trading Day.
+The shares in the Sub-funds are traded on the regulated and controlled market of Euronext Amsterdam or on other regulated stock exchanges and markets as further described on the Website.
+The Sub-funds are traded throughout the Trading Day.
 The Company has concluded an agreement with one or more Liquidity Providers to support trade throughout the Trading Day.